quixio/quix-cli/docs/Reference/pipeline/topics/list.gen.md

 ## Overview

-List all the local deployments
+List all the local topics

 **Aliases:** `list`, `ls`